 We now provide some numerical results to evaluate the performance of our proposed SWIFT algorithm.
 We consider a mmWave system with $N_{\!B\!S} = 32$ antennas at the BS and $N_{\!U\!E} = 16$ antennas at each user.
 We further consider the BS to be equipped with $R_{\!B\!S}=8$ RF chains and each user to be equipped with $R_{\!U\!E}=4$ RF chains.
 We consider the expected number of paths to be $E[L^{(u)}]=3$ with AOD and AOD uniformly distributed on the continuous range $[0,2\pi]$.
 We also set the maximum allowed number of measurements the same as the exhaustive search-based approach, i.e., $T_{max}=N_{\!B\!S}N_{\!U\!E}/R_{\!U\!E}$.
 We update the channel estimate every $T_u=N_{\!U\!E}/R_{\!U\!E}=4$ measurements and use $\Gamma=10^{-1}$ in the binarization process of the estimated channel vector.
 We show two variants of the SWIFT algorithm.
 The first uses the forcing probability adaptation approach proposed in Sec. \ref{ssec:sec_forcing} and is labeled as SWIFT-FPA, whereas the second variant uses the partially estimated probability adaptation from Sec. \ref{ssec:sec_pepa} and is labeled as SWIFT-PEPA.

-We compare the proposed algorithm with the benchmark exhaustive search-based approach, in which an estimate of the virtual channel can be found by individually measuring the gains between all combinations of the candidate vectors (i.e., transmitting with only a single beamforming vector but receiving with $R_{\!U\!E}$ beamforming vector(s) in each measurement).
+Recall that single-user oriented angular refinement approaches such as \cite{rheath,7579573} are no longer suitable for simultaneous multi-user estimation.
+In order to compare our proposed algorithm to a simultaneous estimation scheme, we consider a random beamforming-based channel estimation approach that uses a predetermined number of measurements.
+As these fixed-number random beamforming (FNRB) approaches do not target any specific user, the training overhead does not scale as the number of users is increased \cite{alkhateeby2015compressed}.
+The adopted GAMP estimator used in SWIFT is also applied in the FNRB schemes to estimate the channel information.
+We also compare our scheme with a benchmark exhaustive search-based approach, in which an estimate of the virtual channel can be found by individually measuring the gains between all combinations of the candidate vectors (i.e., transmitting with only a single beamforming vector but receiving with $R_{\!U\!E}$ beamforming vector(s) in each measurement).